2026 WMHC Conference Agenda

 1:35 - 2:20 pm Panel session

-Across the Ages: Supporting a Multi-generational Workforce
+Across the Ages: Supporting Mental Health in a Multi-generational Workforce

 Moderated by Megan Delp, PsyD, LMFT, director, Workplace Mental Health, National Alliance on Mental Illness